willsaliba/MusicMagicPlugin1.0/MM_Plugin/README.md

 ----- Debugging -----
-Cannot upload Build file since it's too large & is specifc to MacOS.
+Cannot upload Builds file since it's too large & is specifc to MacOS.
-When you build the project in projucer it should create this file anyway but incase you need to create a new juce project just copy all the code in the Source File
+When you build the project in projucer it should create this file anyway but incase you need to create a new juce project just copy all the code in the Source file and

 Ensure in the settings of the projucer project: